jdc-cunningham/burn-rate/devlog.md

 I need to get the ml-hat-cam to record video to usb

 Generally study, get better at writing code, maybe read some books

+9:32 PM

+ehh... text readability could use work, I did add a darken layer over the blurred image

+it'll be interesting to see this next month when there are many bills

+let me just double check these numbers

+yeap they are correct nice